 Our Easter Sunday service we celebrate the resurrection of Jesus and the promise of moving from death to life.

 We celebrate Easter by hosting a community celebration sharing good food and good drinks together.
-We will provide Moe's BBQ, drinks and desserts.
-Please bring a side dish to share.
+We will provide Moe's BBQ, sides, and drinks.
+Please bring a dessert to share.